 2. Write a compelling heading

 Most people look at the heading first so it has to be good.
 Headings are usually descriptive phrases that highlight your product or service, such as "Edinburgh Double Glazing".
 However, the heading can also convey benefits, such as "30% Off Sofa-Beds" or "Award-Winning Italian Restaurant".

-If you’re looking to build your brand or have a well-known company, it could be worth putting your company name in the heading — "Laptops at John Lewis", for example.
-However, it’s usually best to avoid using your company name in the heading.
-Firstly, your company name already appears in the URL at the bottom of the ad and secondly, most searches are for products and services, such as “plumbers in Leeds”, rather than specific company names.
+If you're looking to build your brand or have a well-known company, it could be worth putting your company name in the heading-.
+However, it's usually best to avoid using your company name here because your company name already appears in the URL at the bottom of the ad and because most searches are for products and services, such as “plumbers in Leeds”, rather than specific company names.

 3. Have a clear call to action

 A call to action encourages people to click on your ad.
 Compelling words and phrases include: "Buy now", "Sign up today", "Order" or "Get a Quote".
 This gives people a clear idea of what they can achieve when they click on the link that will take them to the landing page on your website.
 Your call to action should be compelling and specific - "50% Off All Children's Shoes"; "Buy Valentine's Flowers"; "Cheap Cameras & Camcorders".

 It's worth including some key offer details in your ad.
 By including prices in your ad text, for example, you know that anyone that clicks through is interested in your product at that price.
 As a result, more clicks (which you are paying for) become customers.